syncliteio/SyncLiteLoggerJava/README.md

 SyncLite is a no-code, real-time, relational data consolidation platform empowering developers to rapidly build data-intensive applications for desktops, edge devices, smartphones, with the capability to enable in-app data management, in-app analytics and perform real-time data consolidation from numerous application instances into one or more databases, data warehouses, or data lakes of your choice.

-SyncLite is scalable, secure, extensible, fault-tolerant, enables wide range of use-cases, including rapidly building smart resource monitors, native SQL data stores, building data mesh architectures, database migration/replication pipelines, deploying pluggable IoT data stacks, enabling cloud databases at the edge, creating OLTP + OLAP solutions, setting up software telemetry pipelines, among others.
+SyncLite is scalable, secure, extensible, fault-tolerant, enabling a wide range of use-cases, including rapidly building smart resource monitors, native SQL data stores, building data mesh architectures, database migration/replication pipelines, deploying pluggable IoT data stacks, enabling cloud databases at the edge, creating OLTP + OLAP solutions, setting up software telemetry pipelines, among others.

 For more details, check out https://www.synclite.io